EC528-Fall-2024/container-native-fs-interposer/README.md

 ```

 ### Build Container Image
-The container image can be built with the following commands, after which the image tarball would be placed at `/tmp/csi-node.tar`:
+The container image can be built with the following commands, after which the image tarball would be placed at `/tmp/csi-node.tar`, if you've choosen to pull the prebuilt image, please skip this step:

 ```shell
 nix build .#csi-node